Midsommer White Paper

 Years of experience in private practice and organizational consulting revealed a stark disconnect between the stated goals of mental healthcare providers and the realities on the ground.
 Bureaucracy, a lack of integrity, and a pervasive “profits-first” mentality often overshadow the needs of both clinicians and clients.
 Clinicians are frequently underpaid, undervalued, and subjected to unsustainable workloads, leading to burnout and compromised client care.
 Simultaneously, clients face rising costs, limited access to quality care, and a system often more concerned with maximizing billing than fostering genuine healing.

-Pressures from private equity and venture capital, along with disorganized smaller practices, have caused issues—some prioritize profit over people, creating a "corporate veil" that hinders clinician growth and negatively impacts client care.
+Pressures from private equity and venture capital, along with disorganized smaller practices, exacerbate these issues—some prioritize profit over people, creating a "corporate veil" that hinders clinician growth and negatively impacts client care.
 Others, while well-intentioned, struggle to balance financial realities with ethical obligations, often leading to compromises that ultimately harm both clinicians and clients.
 The influence of profit-driven insurance companies further complicates the landscape, often prioritizing cost-cutting over quality of care.
 The rise of Venture Capital and Private Equity in the field poses another threat, as these models often prioritize short-term profit over long-term sustainability and client well-being.

 Midsommer's Vision: